 Louisville becomes latest No. 1 to lose, falls to Texas Tech

-Davide Moretti scored 18 points and hit successive 3-pointers that helped Texas Tech knock off undefeated No. 1 Louisville 70-57 on Tuesday night at Madison Square Garden.
+Benson sparked the Red Raiders with a pair of highlight-reel blocks, and Davide Moretti scored 18 points and hit successive 3-pointers that helped send them on their way and knock off undefeated No. 1 Louisville 70-57 on Tuesday night.

 Louisville became the fourth top-ranked team to lose this season, joining Michigan State, Kentucky and Duke.

-“’I think it just means it’s a great year for college basketball,” Texas Tech coach Chris Beard said.
+“I think it just means it’s a great year for college basketball,” Beard said.

 Moretti hit a pair of free throws to seal the win and Texas Tech fans sitting behind the basket told security to “move the rope, we’re running on the floor!”